Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Acknowledgements

-We would like to acknowledge Software Carpentries for material and inspiration and all PhD student demonstrators who helped with teaching the material, giving feedback and creating some of the assignments.
+We would like to acknowledge The Carpentries for material and inspiration, and all PhD student demonstrators who helped with teaching the material, giving feedback and creating some of the assignments.

 # References